melaniebrgr/learning-computer-science/04-rust/materials.md

     - [x] 4.2 References and Borrowing
     - [x] 4.3 The Slice Type
   - [ ] 5.
 Using Structs to Structure Related Data
+    - [x] 5.1.
+Defining and Instantiating Structs
+    - [ ] 5.2.
+An Example Program Using Structs
+    - [ ] 5.3.
+Method Syntax
   - [ ] 6.
 Enums and Pattern Matching
     - [x] 6.1.
 Defining an Enum
     - [ ] 6.2.
 The match Control Flow Construct